Get Inspired

 What Is the Best Neighborhood to Walk Around?

 Downtown Las Vegas is the winner, as the historic core of the city, known for the dazzling neon lights and the famous Viva Vision canopy of the pedestrian-only Fremont Street Experience.
-For something completely different, walk over to the Arts District, an eclectic, bohemian hub brimming with street art, murals, independent galleries, and vintage shops
+For something completely different, walk over to the Arts District, an eclectic, bohemian hub brimming with street art, murals, independent galleries, and vintage shops.

 What Are the Best Things to Do in Las Vegas?
 (For Your First Visit)